 Types of Credit

-Number of credits a student originally enrolled in a specific session or term before grades are awarded.
+Attempted credits are the number of credits a student has originally enrolled in a specific session or term before grades are awarded.

 Grading System and Grade Points